xoofx/xoofx.github.io/blog/2023-07-09-10x-performance-with-simd-in-csharp-dotnet.md

 ; Total bytes of code 272
 ```

+As you can see, the generated code is now heavily optimized, very compact, using only registers.
+I wouldn't have been able to write much better ASM code If I had to write it by hand!

-So in order to further optimize our code, we have followed a few very simple rules and used some specific Intel instructions:
+So in order to further optimize our code, we have followed a few very simple princples and used some specific Intel instructions:

 * Using a `ref` data cursor instead of `ReadOnlySpan`.
 * Using `nint` instead of `int` indexer.